How to Register a Company in Nigeria: A Step by Step GuideAbbakin

-Therefore, the process of setting up a company is referred to as registering or incorporating a company – which is usually costly and involves more documentation and time than other types of business structures like partnerships.
+The process of setting up this kind of company is referred to as registering or incorporating a company – which is usually costly and involves more documentation and time than other types of business structures like sole proprietorship or partnership.

 You must conduct a business name check, file a memorandum of association, articles of organization and some other supporting documents at the CAC office or the state where you intend to do the business.

 Since its a Limited Liability Company, you will submit a copy of the identity cards of the directors.

 Some businesses (e.g those Limited by Guarantee) also require you to file an operating agreement, which is similar to a partnership agreement (detailing how the corporation will run, including the responsibilities of the shareholders, directors and officers).

 Partnership is the relationship that exists between persons with a common goal of carrying out a business.
 To safeguard your investment you need to have a written and duly registered partnership agreement.

 There is another type of company that is under the part B of CAMA know as Incorporated Trustee which is a little bit complex.
 Under this incorporated trustee you can equally decide to register churches, associations, clubs and other Non Government Organizations (NGOs) if that is what you want.